 Email: Media Relations

-1“EBITDAS” is defined as earnings before interest, taxes, depreciation, amortization and share-based compensation.
-EBITDAS should not be construed as a substitute for net income (loss) or net cash provided by (used in) operating activities (all as determined in accordance with GAAP) for the purpose of analyzing our operating performance, financial position and cash flows, as EBITDAS is not defined by GAAP.
-However, the Company regards EBITDAS as a complement to net income and other GAAP financial performance measures, including an indirect measure of operating cash flow.
+1“Adjusted EBITDA” is defined as earnings before interest, taxes, depreciation, amortization, share-based compensation and long-lived impairment of assets.
+Adjusted EBITDA should not be construed as a substitute for net income (loss) or net cash provided by (used in) operating activities (all as determined in accordance with GAAP) for the purpose of analyzing our operating performance, financial position and cash flows, as adjusted EBITDA is not defined by GAAP.
+However, the Company regards adjusted EBITDA as a complement to net income and other GAAP financial performance measures, including an indirect measure of operating cash flow.
 As such, management believes that the investment community finds it to be a useful tool to perform meaningful comparisons of past, present and future operating results and as a means to evaluate the results of core on-going operations.

-4In accordance with Financial Accounting Standard No. 131, the Company’s financial reporting includes detailed data on three separate operating segments.
+3In accordance with Financial Accounting Standard No. 131, the Company’s financial reporting includes detailed data on three separate operating segments.
 The JDate segment consists of the Company’s JDate.com website and its co-branded websites.
 The AmericanSingles segment consists of the Company’s AmericanSingles.com website and its co-branded and private label websites.
-The Other Businesses segment consists of all of the Company’s other websites and businesses and gives effect to the MingleMatch acquisition on May 19, 2005.
+The Other Businesses segment consists of all of the Company’s other websites and businesses.